MattDEV02/MarketNexus/README.md

 `Post-conditions:`

 - A CartLineItem cli has been created.
-- A link has been formed between the CartLineItem cli and the Cart c.
+- A connection has been formed between the CartLineItem cli and the Cart c.
-- A link has been formed between the CartLineItem cli and a Sale s based on Sale id.
+- A connection has been formed between the CartLineItem cli and a Sale s based on Sale id.
 - The cli attributes have been initialized.

 ### CO4 Contract: setCartLineItemQuantity, transformation.